 Geraniums

 Geraniums are extremely hardy and adaptable plants.
 They are perfect for both indoor and outdoor gardening.
 Geraniums have become one of the most popular annual flower choices.
-They’re available in almost any color imaginable and come in a wide range of heights and widths.
+They’re available in almost any color imaginable and come in various heights and widths.

 To ensure your geraniums thrive, water them daily.
 Use a fertilizer specifically designed for houseplants.
 And don’t forget to pinch out dead stems and branches.